minhquang053/pokedex/README.md

-A Pokedex Simulation in CLI
+# A Pokedex Simulation in CLI
+Run command "go build" and "./pokedex"